This Is What Whales Are Betting On Coinbase Global - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Coinbase Global options trades today is 1001.83 with a total volume of 6,236.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Coinbase Global's big money trades within a strike price range of $90.0 to $250.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Coinbase Global's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Coinbase Global's whale trades within a strike price range from $160.0 to $350.0 in the last 30 days.

 Coinbase Global Option Volume And Open Interest Over Last 30 Days